Aboudoc/defi-stablecoin-foundry/README.md

 It will print out the different functions and their selectors

-Can be used as a checklist of all the different functions to call on a contract We use to check our view functions and do invariant getter
+Can be used as a checklist of all the different functions to call on a contract

+We can use this to check our view functions and do invariant getters

 ```sh